-Medication-assisted treatment outcomes support choosing a program that offers MAT for addiction treatment.
-However, while there are many medication-assisted treatment benefits, there are potential drawbacks as well.
-The possible disadvantages of medication-assisted treatment for drug addiction will affect each person differently.
+Medication assisted treatment outcomes support choosing a program that offers MAT for addiction recovery.
+However, while there are many medication assisted treatment benefits, there are potential drawbacks as well.
+The possible disadvantages of medication assisted treatment for drug addiction will affect each person differently.

 For many, the positive medication-assisted treatment benefits far outweigh the potential negative factors.
 However, it’s important to be aware of the potential drawbacks.